open-compensation-token-license/license-token-website/wikisrc/nft-development.md

 5. **Publication and Listing**: NFTs are listed on marketplaces like [OpenSea](https://opensea.io), [Rarible](https://rarible.com), or [Foundation](https://foundation.app) for public buying, selling, or auctioning.

 6. **Community Building and Marketing**: To ensure the success and growth of an NFT project, building an active and engaged community through social media and other platforms is crucial.
+For insights into NFT marketing, visit [What is NFT Marketing](https://www.license-token.com/wiki/what-is-nft-marketing).

 ### Tools and Platforms